wealthsimple/ws-style/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

-New versions are automatically released by CI when merged to `master`.
+New versions are automatically released by CI when merged to `main`.